 - By dropping files on Playback View.
 Files will be added to Project View.

-The first added file will be set as the left, the second file - as the reference, and the third file - as the right.
-All the other files will be simply added to Project View.
+The first added file will be set as the left, the second file as the reference, and the third as the right.
+All other files will be simply added to Project View.

-NOTE: Any added YUV/Y4M file will be set as the reference file.
+NOTE: If there is no reference file, any added YUV/Y4M file will be set as the reference file.